 Not to be confused with : Mint / Dead-Nettle Family [Labiatea / Lamiaceae]

 The trichomes of Stinging Nettles are made of fine hollow needles of silica, being the hairs that do the stinging.
 The trichomes are so sharp that just a gentle brush of the back of the hand is sufficient for the trichomes to penetrate skin and inject a cocktail of substances.
 It is commonly thought that the compound which caused the pain was formic acid (the same substance which stinging ants inject) but that is now known to be untrue.
-A concoction of six other substances which irritate the skin and cause inflammation, the effects of which can last a considerable time, is now thought to be involved.
+A concoction of up to six other substances which irritate the skin and cause inflammation, the effects of which can last a considerable time, is now thought to be involved.
 Although very painful, the sting of Small Nettle (Urtica urens) is said to be more painful, possibly because it has more stinging trichomes (but there could be secondary metabolite reasons too, such as differing more potent irritants, or more of one than another).

 Both Leukotriene C4 and Leukotriene B4, which are constituents of snake venoms, are also found in nettle stings.
 Both Histamine and the Leukotrienes (of which there are many) are naturally produced by the human body as part of the inflammatory response.
-The cysteinyl Leukotrienes (such as LTC4, but not LTB4) are responsible both for the symptoms of asthma (especially the bronchial constriction) and for anaphylactic shock, both life-threatening conditions.
-It is strange that the body could over-react to foreign substances producing chemicals (histamine and leukotrienes) itself so much as to kill them when the foreign substance initiating the response in the first place was relatively benign.
+The cysteinyl Leukotrienes (such as LTC4, but not LTB4) are responsible for the symptoms of asthma (especially the bronchial constriction) and for anaphylactic shock, both of which are life-threatening conditions.
+It is strange that the body could so over-react to foreign substances (producing the chemicals histamine and leukotrienes in response) that those produced chemicals could kill them when the foreign substance initiating the response in the first place was relatively benign!
 So much stranger then that stinging nettle produces histamines and leukotrienes as that foreign substance.